 - If you have increased muscle tightness, spasms, or trouble relaxing muscles = Heat

 - If you have had pain for an extended period of time with no range of motion loss and significant swelling = Ice first, then Heat

 Ultimately, the decision to use heat or ice is up to you.
 Your body might respond differently to heat or ice, so try different variations of both treatments to determine which ones you find most effective.
 If you have recently been injured and are dealing with pain, a physical therapist can evaluate you and help you to determine an appropriate course of action for treatment.
-Contact your local Foothills Sports Medicine’s Physical Therapy clinic today if you have questions about pain management!
+Contact your local Foothills Sports Medicine’s Physical Therapy clinic today for a free injury assessment or if you have questions about pain management!